thindil/steamsky/bin/doc/MODDING.md

-      to enemies who are not resistant to diseases (factions without `diseaseimmune` flag), `sentientships` faction ships don't need pilot and engineer (they are optional), `fanaticism` faction members gain faster morale and lose it slower than other factions.
+      to enemies who are not resistant to diseases (factions without `diseaseimmune` flag), `sentientships` faction ships don't need pilot and engineer (they are optional), `fanaticism` faction members gain faster morale and lose it slower than other factions, `loner` bases of that faction are not grouped near self.
     - Optional attribute `action`: what to do with this flag.
 Possible values
       are: "add" (add this flag, default option) or "remove" (remove this flag).